2021 in Philippine music: Concerts and music festivals

-Most of the shows this year were supposed to be held in 2020, but postponed due to the COVID-19 pandemic.
-Some concerts may be held in late 2021 or postponed in 2022 depending on safety conditions related to the ongoing coronavirus.
+Due to the COVID-19 pandemic in the Philippines, shows were mostly limited to virtual concerts, as a result of the inability to stage a full-audience concert in that year due to health and safety protocols implemented to reduce the spread of the virus.

 This year featured the first live concert that was held since the start of the pandemic, the South Border Reunion Concert at the Mall of Asia Arena to crowd of about a thousand people.